rajangdavis/Standardized-Testing-Participation-Exploration/README.md

 - Perform methods of exploratory data analysis, including:
   - Use Matplotlib to create visualizations
   - Use NumPy to explore distributions of individual variables and relationships among pairs of variables
-- Display your cleaned Jupyter notebook on a personal static website.
+- Display your cleaned Jupyter notebook on a personal static website (your personal Github).

 #### ***Bonus:***
  - Recreate all of your MatPlotLib graphs in Seaborn!